Checking the coolant temperature sensor – symptoms, cause of failure and troubleshooting

 Starter damage assessment

-Faulty starter motor?
-Discover typical causes such as overloading or misfiring and how to repair damage effectively.
+Starter faulty?
+Spot typical causes such as overloading or misfiring and find out how to repair damage effectively.

-Reading time: 1 minute
+Reading Time: 1 minute

 Basic Knowledge